un0038998/RC-Car/README.md

-# RC-Car-nrf24l01
+# RC-Car
-The code repository for RC car using nrf24l01 module
+The code repository for RC car
+1. We will create remote controlled car using nrf24l01+ module.
+The code consists of transmitter and receiver built using nrf24l01+ modules